 Mortgage Refinancing: When is the Perfect Time to Switch?

-Understanding the Mechanics of Mortgage Optimization
+Mortgage Optimization

 Mortgage refinancing is not merely a transaction; it is a strategic repositioning of your largest liability.
 In essence, you are taking out a new loan to pay off the old one, ideally securing a lower interest rate, shortening the term, or tapping into home equity.
 The goal is to maximize the spread between your current rate and the market rate while ensuring the costs of the transaction do not outweigh the benefits.